Persian clothing: Radā

 jobbeh were given to certain high ranking officials as signifiers of their rank Expensive jobbeh were used as khil'at.
 In the Qajar era, the jobbeh became a key outer garment for ministers, clerics, judges, and high-ranking officials, often made from luxurious imported fabrics and especially prominent during Naser al-Din Shah’s reign.
 In Kerman, the local wool jobbehs gained fame, with some pieces valued at thousands of pounds.
 Jobbehs were often passed down as heirlooms, with fine termeh varieties reserved for senior family members, and were classified into rich designs with elaborate floral patterns, mid-grade ones with simpler motifs, and plain examples for lower ranks.
-Observers described courtyards filled with men in magnificent jobbehs, fur-lined shawls, and tall kolah namadis.
+Observers described courtyards filled with men in magnificent jobbehs, fur-lined shawls, and tall kolāh namadis.